Home/Blog/Well-Being/General Awareness/Covaxin vs Covishield – A Detailed Comparison – Efficiency, Side Effects and Much More!

 Type of Vaccines

-• Viral Vector Vaccines: These use a different virus to deliver instructions to our cells to produce a protein that triggers an immune response.
-Examples include Covishield (for COVID-19) and Johnson & Johnson (for COVID-19).
+These use a harmless virus (different from the target virus) to deliver genetic instructions to cells, prompting them to produce a protein that triggers an immune response.
+Examples include Covishield (COVID-19) and the Johnson & Johnson COVID-19 vaccine.

-• Live Attenuated Vaccines: These use a weakened form of the virus or bacteria that can still replicate without causing illness.
-The MMR (measles, mumps, rubella) vaccine falls into this category.
+These vaccines contain weakened forms of the virus or bacteria that replicate in the body without causing illness, stimulating strong immunity.
+The MMR vaccine (measles, mumps, rubella) is a common example.

 Also Read- The Role of The Pharmaceutical Industry in Healthcare

-Covaxin is administered in two doses, with a 28-day gap between the first and second dose.
+Covaxin is given in two doses, with the second dose administered 28 days after the first.

-Covishield is also administered in two doses.
-However, the recommended gap between the doses can range from 4 to 12 weeks.
-Studies have suggested that a longer interval between the doses can improve the vaccine’s efficacy.
+Covishield also requires two doses, but the recommended interval between doses ranges from 4 to 12 weeks.
+Research indicates that a longer gap between the two doses may enhance the vaccine’s effectiveness.

 • Fever